Last Updated on by Hema Mehta

 Respond to Reviews, Questions and Messages

 Encourage your customers to leave feedback about your products and services by asking them to write reviews.
 Respond to all reviews received as soon as possible.
 Let your customers know that you care for them.
-Google will also rank you higher for more positive reviews and for your respond to each review and question.
+Google will also rank you higher for more positive reviews and your response to each review and question.
 Act quickly and smartly.

 Since it’s practically not possible to satisfy 100% customers, you might have negative reviews even after your best service efforts.
 Don’t worry.
 These are the way of life.
 But your responsibility is to respond positively to all reviews – positive or negative.